Serpenseth/TigerWallet/README.md

 pip install git+https://github.com/Serpenseth/TigerWallet.git
 ```

-<u>However, there are a few things that are required to run TigerWallet, based on your Operating System:</u>

-## Windows:
-Window users need to install [this packpage](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-## Linux
+## OS-specific requirements
-`libxcb-cursor-dev` is required on *nix to run TigerWallet.
+The items below are required in order to run TigerWallet

-This is installed like any Linux package; i.e for `Debian`, you would use:
+### Linux
+1. `libxcb-cursor-dev`

+To install `libxcb-cursor-dev` on Debian, issue the following command:
 ```
 sudo apt install libxcb-cursor-dev
 ```
+Adjust the above command to your distro.

+### Windows:
+If you get the following error:
+>Visual C++ or Cython not installed

+You need to install [this packpage](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 # Building
 To build TigerWallet straight from the `.git` folder, you will need the latest version of `setuptools`.